gumaerc-testorg/5.301-january-iap-2012/content/pages/labs/recrystallization-and-single-crystal.md

 ### Results

-*   To obtain your "EE Rating," you must obtain ≥ 45% yield of Cr(acac)3 and you must produce at least one single crystal that is suitable for X-ray analysis.
+*   To obtain your "EE Rating," you must obtain ≥ 45% yield of Cr(acac){{< sub "3" >}} and you must produce at least one single crystal that is suitable for X-ray analysis.
-1Adapted from Fieser, L. F., and K. L. Williamson. _Organic Experiments_.
+{{< sup "1" >}}Adapted from Fieser, L. F., and K. L. Williamson. _Organic Experiments_.
 7th ed.
 D. C. Heath and Company, 1992, p.
 40.

-2Adapted from Szafran, Z., R. M. Pike, and M. M. Sing.
+{{< sup "2" >}}Adapted from Szafran, Z., R. M. Pike, and M. M. Sing.
 "Synthesis of Metal Acetylacetonates."
 In _Microscale Inorganic Chemistry: A Comprehensive Laboratory Experience_.
 Wiley, 1991, pp. 224–9.